BobAiken/RacidTomatillos/README.md

 - Run `npm start` in to start the local server.
 - To stop the local server from running in your terminal use `command + c`.

+### Wins
+- Using class and function components
+- Completion of all Cypress testing
+- Correctly using routing method
+- Adding Deployment to our application

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).